The 2019 Annual Conference, at The Hayes, Swanwick, Derbyshire.

 “I am chair in mental health at Edinburgh Napier University.
 I lead the mental health undergraduate programme and also teach on the non medical prescribing course as well as supervising six PhD students.
 My research interests are varied, but share a theme of studying the impact and effect of really listening to people.
 I have obtained over £500,000 research income, written/edited three books on medication management and nursing theory, and am lead or sole author of over 60 peer reviewed publications on a range of topics from emotional intelligence to the impact of implementing electronic health records.
 I try to have weekends off.”

-Austyn will be giving the AGM Presentation, ‘Measuring the impact of chaplaincy in healthcare: ‘Year of the PROM’ update’, and a workshop, ‘Measuring the impact of chaplaincy in Hospice day care: how to take part’.
+Austyn gave the AGM Presentation, ‘Measuring the impact of chaplaincy in healthcare: ‘Year of the PROM’ update’, and a workshop, ‘Measuring the impact of chaplaincy in Hospice day care: how to take part’.

 Keith Munnings, Conference Chaplain